 Things To Do in Da Nang:

 - We pushed through the rain and walked along the beautiful Da Nang beach and burned some energy for the kids on the play structures.

 - Check out the Dragon Bridge that breathes fire on Saturday and Sunday night!

 - Very close to Hai Van Pass and Marble mountain if you fly into Da Nang versus drive.

 - Long Ung Pagoda and Cham Museum are another great attraction if you have time.

 Da Nang appears to have many options for food.
 With only being there for one night, we lucked out and got the best iced coffee from Pho Viet Kieu and the Pho was pretty good too.

 There are many 4 and 5 star resorts along this stretch of beach if you can afford it.
-But, otherwise, there are many hotel options that are a close walking distance to the beach or short Uber/bicycle ride.
+But, otherwise, there are many hotel options that are close walking distance to the beach or a short Uber/bicycle ride.
 We stayed at Lis Hotel, which was just a short drive from the beach, clean, basic, and great price for a one night stay ($35 Cdn).
-Check out the latest prices and more details.

 - If visiting Da Nang during the dry season (April – August), I would recommend you stay for a few more days to enjoy lazy days at the beach.

 Can Tho – 2 nights